chef-boneyard/openssl/README.md

 ## Recipes

-### default

-An empty placeholder recipe.
-Takes no action.

 ### upgrade

 The upgrade recipe iterates over the list of packages in the `node['openssl']['packages']` attribute, and manages them with the `:upgrade` action.
 Each package will send a `:restart` notification to service resources named in the `node['openssl']['restart_services']` attribute.